-The remainder of this paper is organized as follows: In section 2, an overview of the proposed method is given and its advantages over existing filter-based methods are highlight.
+The remainder of this paper is organized as follows: In Section 2, an overview of the proposed method is given and its advantages over existing filter-based methods are highlight.
 Section 3 discusses the estimation of the normal vector at each point.
-The method of partitioning the points is given in section 4.
-In section 5, a reference direction is determined and used in the method of point reduction, which is detailed in section 6.
-The performance of the proposed method is illustrated by application to a variety of simulated and scanned data and the results are presented in section 7.
-The paper is concluded in section 8 by summarising the advantages of the proposed method and assessing its overall performance.
+The method of partitioning the points is given in Section 4.
+In Section 5, a reference direction is determined and used in the method of point reduction, which is detailed in Section 6.
+The performance of the proposed method is illustrated by application to a variety of simulated and scanned data and the results are presented in Section 7.
+Comparative results are presented in Section 8.
+The paper is concluded in Section 9 by summarising the advantages of the proposed method and assessing its overall performance.

-2. The Gaussian Image Based Method
+2. The Gaussian image based method

 The method begins with a set of n unordered noisy 3D points, typically captured using a laser scanner.
-It is assumed that the data has been pre-processed to remove gross outliers [9].
+It is assumed that the data has been pre-processed to remove gross outliers [12].
 Unit normals are estimated for each data point and projected into the Gaussian sphere, resulting in a discrete version of the Gaussian image.
 This 2D image is then partitioned into a number of cells, based on the Euclidean distances between points, where the dense points can be partitioned based on their coordinates.
 Each cell is then covered by a grid such that the number of points within each cell is governed by the Gaussian image and hence the local shape of the cell.
 Finally, the number of points in all cells is reduced in turn.
 Limitations of existing filter-based methods are overcome by using shape information contained in the estimated normals and a grid structure that reflects both the shape of the data and the intended data reduction ratio.